 He has a good sense of humor and still retains the hunting instinct from his parent dogs.
 His zest for life is infectious.
 He can also be used as a working dog as well as a companion.

 The Jack Rat Terrier is moderately easy to train.
-He’s smart, but he can have a stubbornness that may interrupt his training every now and then.
+He’s smart, but he can have a stubbornness that may interrupt his training now and then.

 Keep positive with your methods.
 Be firm and consistent.
 It might also be more effective to make training sessions short and interesting so that he does not lose attention and become bored.